Machine guarding safety tips | Tech Ehs

 9. Never walk away from a machine until all the parts have stopped moving

-10. Ask questions or concerns about machine safety or working with safeguards to your supervisor
+10. Ask questions or express concerns about machine safety or working with safeguards to your supervisor

-Operators who are in any doubt, or who have questions regarding the safe operations, must always refer these concerns to their supervisor immediately.
+Operators who are in any doubt or have questions regarding safe operations must refer these concerns to their supervisor immediately.
 They should not attempt to deal with the issue themselves.

 Safety Animation videos